ThePhD/future_cxx/technical specification/C - defer/defer.typ

 }
 ```

-#example() Defer statement#index[Defer statement]s execute their deferred blocks#index[deferred block] in reverse order of the appearance of the defer statements, and nested defer statement#index[defer statement]s execute their deferred blocks#index[deferred block] in reverse order but at the end of the deferred block#index[deferred block] they were invoked within.
+#example() Defer statements#index[Defer statement] execute their deferred blocks#index[deferred block] in reverse order of the appearance of the defer statements, and nested defer statements#index[defer statement] execute their deferred blocks#index[deferred block] in reverse order but at the end of the deferred block#index[deferred block] they were invoked within.
 The following program:

 ```c
 int main() {